karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 }
 ```

-## netstat usage
+## netstat output

 - Every time a new request comes in, a new TCP connection is created.
-- TCP connections are not being neither re-used nor closed after being used, which means that they will hang for some time waiting for incoming connections.
+- TCP connections are not being neither re-used nor closed after being used, which means that they will hang for some time waiting for incoming data.

 > _The next video shows how for every request made at the ``ScenarioOneController`` a new TCP connection is created_

 {{< video src="/videos/httpclient-scenario1-established.mp4" type="video/mp4" preload="auto" >}}

-- After 2 minutes, the hanging TCP connections will be closed by the operating system and moved to a ``TIME_WAIT`` state.
+- After 2 minutes (default idle timeout) of hanging around doing nothing, the TCP connections will be closed by the operating system and moved to a ``TIME_WAIT`` state.

 {{< video src="/videos/httpclient-scenario1-timewait.mp4" type="video/mp4" preload="auto" >}}